 We need new leaders who are bold enough to navigate the transition.

-The Renewable Energy Boot Camp (REBOOT) is a training program for young, proactive, and technically-capable Renewable Energy Ambassadors who will facilitate mindset, process, and technology shifts towards a just, democratic, and fully-renewable energy transition in the Philippines.
+The Renewable Energy Boot Camp (REBOOT) is a training program for young, proactive, and technically-oriented Renewable Energy Ambassadors who will facilitate mindset, process, and technology shifts towards a just, democratic, and fully-renewable energy transition in the Philippines.

 REBOOT aims to train young RE Ambassadors to:

-The workshop clusters will consist of six four-day programs, spaced in a span of fourteen months.
+The workshop clusters will consist of six four-day programs, spaced in a span of ten months.
 The clusters will feature discussions on social, political, economic, and environmental issues that affect the energy sector.
 Different renewable energy technologies will also be discussed.
 Participants will be taught tools for socioeconomic analysis to help them understand realities on the ground.
-Communication, leadership, and project management skills will also be imparted.
+Communication, leadership, community organizing, and project management skills will also be imparted.

 Two of the six workshop clusters will be allotted for immersions in partner communities.
 In these immersions, the participants will be given time to live in their respective communities, experience local realities through the eyes of the residents themselves, and dream up renewable energy projects that can help address the issues that they observed.

-Participants shall present proposals for communitybased renewable energy projects to their respective partner organizations.
+Participants shall present proposals for community-based renewable energy projects to their respective partner organizations.
 Their partner organization must adopt the project proposal for a participant to finish the program.

 Attendance will be required for all clusters.